-There is no reason that you or your friends can not jump in and perform with your vocaloid.
-So if your into entertaining people why not make an appearance in one of your vocaloids performances.
+There is no reason that you or your friends can not jump in and perform with your Vocaloid.
+So if your into entertaining people why not make an appearance in one of your Vocaloid performances.

 Nami Tamaki *Shining Star* DANCE x Miku Hatsune

 After reading this article some people have asked: “How do I buy a vocaloid?”

 Some people say “vocaloid 3 is simply a song making software program.”
 This is not really correct as a lot of vocaloid videos make use of a 3D model that dances and sings.
 Also a lot of people who use vocaloids also create their own music.
 The problem is: how do you add up these seemingly separate pieces to give the fans a video performance about what they think is a vocaloid.